 And here are all the diatonic (within the scale) Triads built from the C Natural Minor Scale named using Roman Numeral notation.
 Notice that the major scale is still used as the point of reference:

 In minor keys, the i chord establishes both the tonic note and minor-ness of the key, while all of the other chords create unique tensions with respect to that key center.

-Of course, there are tonalities besides major and minor: “Harmonic ” Minor, Mixolydian, Dorian, Blues, etc) … and there are many other kinds of chords (seventh chords, suspensions, etc) and chord functions (secondary dominants, pivot chords).
+Of course, there are other tonalities besides major and natural minor: “Harmonic ” Minor, Mixolydian, Dorian, Blues, etc) … and there are many other kinds of chords (seventh chords, suspensions, etc) and chord functions (secondary dominants, pivot chords).
 It may seem like a lot know, but don’t despair.
 It is not as hard as you think.
-All you need right now is to understand the naming conventions and to start thinking about chords in functional terms.
+All you need right now is to understand the Roman Numeral naming conventions and to start thinking about chords in functional terms.